What are the ‘special categories of personal data’?

 any information on injury, disease, disability or disease risk, including medical history, medical opinions, diagnosis and clinical treatment;

 medical examination data, test results, data from medical devices, or data from fitness trackers;

 information collected from the individual when they register for health services or access treatment;

 appointment details, reminders and invoices which tell you something about the health of the individual.
 These fall under ‘the provision of health care services’ but must reveal something about a person’s health status.
 For example, a GP or hospital appointment in isolation will not tell you anything about a person’s health as it may be a check-up or screening appointment.
 However, you could reasonably infer health data from an individual’s list of appointments at an osteopath clinic or from an invoice for a series of physiotherapy sessions; and

 a number, symbol or other identifier assigned to an individual to uniquely identify them for health purposes (eg an NHS number, or Community Health Index (CHI) number in Scotland), if combined with information revealing something about the state of their health.

 Personal data about criminal allegations, proceedings or convictions is not special category data.
 However, there are similar rules and safeguards for processing this type of data, to deal with the particular risks associated with it.
 For more information, see our separate guidance on criminal offence data.

 What about inferences and educated guesses?

-The GDPR is clear that special category data includes not only personal data that specifies relevant details, but also personal data revealing or concerning these details.
+The UK GDPR is clear that special category data includes not only personal data that specifies relevant details, but also personal data revealing or concerning these details.

 It may be possible to infer or guess details about someone which fall within the special categories of data.
 Whether or not this counts as special category data and triggers Article 9 depends on how certain that inference is, and whether you are deliberately drawing that inference.